 Our commonsense approach matches you with an experienced chef or restaurant professional (for Restaurateur apprentices) inside a high-end restaurant or hotel, located just miles from where you live or work.

 Since the teachers at these schools are often full-time teachers and not working professionals, even if you do distinguish yourself from the crowd, the chances of that connection paying off with actual paid work can be little to none.
-Whereas, when you’re training from within the industry, you’re interacting with the pros on a day-to-day basis.
-They can see your passion, your work ethic, and your talent.
+When you’re training from within the industry, you’re interacting with the pros on a day-to-day basis.
+They can see your passion, your work ethic and your talent.